-- B Book-may be purchased from the publisher or bookstore or borrowed from the CAS Library. - OP Online publication-available at no charge and is available on the complete text references webpage. - SK Material included in the 2014 CAS Study Kit.
+- B Book-may be purchased from the publisher or bookstore or borrowed from the CAS Library. - OP All text references marked as Online Publications will be available on a web page titled Complete Text References above.. - SK Material included in the 2015 CAS Study Kit.

 Contact information is furnished for those who wish to purchase the text references cited for Exam 9.

 Publishers and distributors are independent and listed for the convenience of candidates; inclusion does not constitute endorsement by the CAS.

 ACTEX Publications (Mad River Books), 107 Groppo Drive, Suite A, P.O.
-Box 974, Winsted, CT 06098; telephone: (800) 282-2839 or (860) 379-5470; fax: (860) 738-3152; e-mail: retail@actexmadriver.com; Website: www.actexmadriver.com.
+Box 974, Winsted, CT 06098; telephone: (800) 282-2839 or (860) 379-5470; fax: (860) 738-3152;

+e-mail: retail@actexmadriver.com; Website: www.actexmadriver.com.